 character; yet David Shuler's singers sustain them flawlessly.
 The performance

-- Victor Hill, Journal of the Association of Anglican Musicians.
+is sensitive and thoroughly convincing." - Victor Hill, Journal of the Association of Anglican Musicians.

 "Toensing, Chair of the Composition Department